mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Shading and tone building

 Much of the same layering principles used when glazing with the watercolor brush can be applied to Surface Pressure armed pencil.
-If you're new to Paper and missed those techniques are need a brush up, I demonstrate them in [Mastering Paper: Back to Basics]({{ site.url }}{% post_url /mastering-paper/2014-02-09-basics %}#watercolor-brush-techniques).
+If you're new to Paper and missed those techniques are need a brush up, I demonstrate them in [**Mastering Paper: Back to Basics**]({{ site.url }}{% post_url /mastering-paper/2014-02-09-basics %}#watercolor-brush-techniques).

 Surface Pressure enabled shading does most of the hard work by automatically leaving marks that fade into the canvas.
 If you've had trouble painting smoothly with the watercolor brush or softening the edges, give the pencil tool a try --- it's way more forgiving.